vishvAsa/vedAH_yajuH/taittirIyam/sUtram/baudhAyanaH/shulba-sUtrANi/sen_bAg_commentary.md

 CHAPTER 1
 UNITS OF MEASUREMENTS, CONSTRUCTION OF SQUARES AND RECTANGLES, KNOWLEDGE OF SURD, THEOREM OF SQUARE ON THE DIAGONAL AND RELATED PROBLEMS.
-In the first two chapters Baudhāyana has given a summary of geometrical knowledge and some results of mathematical interest required for the construction of sacrificial altars.
-How the knowledge was used in connection with the measuring of grounds and placing of different layers of bricks has been discussed in detail in subsequent chapters.
-This chapter deals specifically with the units of measurements of altars, methods of construction of squares and rectangles, application of surd numbers, and the theorem of square on the diagonal of a rectangle.

 UNITS OF MeasuremenTS
-Baudhayana's table of units of measurements runs as follows:
-1.3.
-1 angula
-14 aņus
-1 small pada
-10 angulas;
-1 prādeśa
-12 angulas;
-1 pada
-=
-15 angulas;
-1 iṣā
-=
-188 angulas;
-1 akṣa
-= 104 angulas;
-1 yuga
-86 angulas;
-1 janu
-32 angulas;
-1 śamyā
-36 angulas;
-1 bāhu
-36 angulas;
-1 prakrama
-2 padas;
-1 aratni
-=
-2 prādeśas
-I puruşa
-1 vyāma
-1 vyāyāma
-1 angula
-34 tilas;
-24 angulas;
-5 aratnis = 120 angulas;
-5 aratnis;
-4 aratnis;
-incha (approx.).
-Apastamba (Aśl.
-6.5, 15.4) has prescribed the same values of Baudhāyana for iṣā, akṣa, yuga, puruṣa, vyāyāma, aratni and prādeśa.
-These units of Apastamba have been used by both Kâtyāyana (Kśl.
-2.1, 5.9) and Mānava (Mśl.
-2.1, 4.4).
-The unit pada has been made equal to 12 angulas by Kātyāyana (Kśl.
-5.9).
-The term vitasti has been used in place of prādeśa by these two latter śulbakāras as well as by Kautilya in his Arthaśāstra”, while its value remains the same.
-Mānava (Mśl.
-4.2- 4.4) has supplied some more units, e. g.
-6 tuṇḍa=1 bāla of 3 years old calf; 3 bālas
-* Fleet, 233.
-b Shamasastry (2), 117.

 148
 BAUDHAYANA-SULBASŪTRA
-mustard seed; 2 mustard seeds=1 yavaa; 1 angula=6 yavas; and 1 prādeśa=10
-vitastis.
-The units like angula, pada, prakrama, prādeśa, bāhu, aratni carry a long tradition and have been used earlier in the Samhitas and Brāhmaṇic literature in the same. sense as these have been used in the Šulbasūtras.b

 CONSTRUCTION of Squares and Rectangles
-1.4-1.5.
-Square.
-Baudhāyana has described here two methods of construction of squares.
-First Method.
-Let XY be the given cord and U a mark at its middle (Fig. 1 (a)); EW, the prăci of the figure = XY; O the middle point of EW obtained corresponding to U of XY, where a pole is fixed.

 X
 A
 E